 If the student is new to essay writing, it is best to first assign descriptive or narrative essays that are based on personal experience.
 These don’t require research, so a bibliography is unnecessary.
 A descriptive essay can simply be about which restaurant makes the best pizza, and a narrative essay can be about the student’s best or worst day.
 Since the subject matter is familiar, the actual writing and structure of the paper become the focal points, so the teacher or tutor will more easily see where help is needed, if any.

 If the student is writing a paper that requires some research, such as an argumentative essay, then he needs to keep a list of all his sources so that he can give credit in footnotes and in the bibliography.
+Some online courses can also be taken up after reading myTEFL reviews.
+That could solve several issues a student might face while writing an essay.
 It is best to assign this more difficult type of essay after the basic structure and organization of the simpler ones mentioned in the previous paragraph have been mastered.

 Once the subject matter has been decided and the research, if any, has been completed, the student should write down all the ideas that come to mind about the topic.
 This is called freewriting because the writer jots down everything that comes to mind, with no concern at this stage about language rules.
 From these notes, the student should be able to cull at least three strong points which will form the body of the essay.
 A basic rule-of-thumb for the standard five-paragraph essay is that there should be three supporting points, or topic sentences, for the thesis statement.